European Parliament elects conservative Roberta Metsola as president | DW | 18.01.2022

 She was elected with a clear majority of 458 out of 616 ballots cast.

-The timing of the elected had nothing to do with Sassoli's death.
-He had been due to leave at the end of January anyway — after two-and-a-half years in post — under a power-sharing deal.
+The timing of the election had nothing to do with Sassoli's death.
+He had been due to leave at the end of January — after two-and-a-half years in post — under a power-sharing deal.

 At the age of 43, Metsola is the youngest person in the history of the legislature to hold the post and the first woman in 20 years.

-A mother-of-four, her strong opposition to abortion has drawn criticism from opponents.
+She gave a warning that some forces would "continue to test the limits of our values and European principles," warning that the legislature would need to "fight back against anti-EU sentiment which takes hold so quickly and so easily."

+"To those who seek to destroy Europe, know that this house stands against you," she said.

-She has been a member of the European Parliament since 2013.
-As a member of the Nationalist Party, she has been active since her youth having campaigned as a student for Malta to become a member of the EU.
+Metsola has been a member of the European Parliament since 2013.
+As a member of Malta's center-right Nationalist Party, she has been active since her youth having campaigned as a student for the small island nation to become a member of the EU.
+Her strong opposition to abortion has drawn criticism from some opponents.

+Metsola's predecessor David Sassoli passed away last week after being in poor health for several months

 As President of the European Parliament, she will direct the activities of the legislature's plenary sessions, and maintain order during sittings.
 The president also gives the floor to speakers, signs laws, and customarily speaks at the opening of EU summits.